 Metal Gears vs Plastic Gears: Is your current solution expensive?
 Are your gears overspecified?

 Metal gears can be over-specified in the same way as metal bearings.
-Designers will sometimes use the top-level gears, even as a starting point, by selecting the highest specification out of a manual and add it into CAD.
+Designers will may use the top-level gears, even as a starting point, by selecting the highest specification out of a manual and add it into CAD.

 Why choose a plastic gear instead of a metal gear?

-- Plastic equivalents reduce noise compared to metal
+- Reduced noise compared to metal

 - No need for lubrication